galperins4/core2_tbw/README.md

 ## CHANGELOG

+### 3.0.2
+- updated to support vendor field to memo change

 ### 3.0.1
 - updated to support new vote implementation
 - updated to support new merged multipayment / transfer transaction